garnierclement/pfe/sensors/README.md

 The object has a simple structure with 2 properties :

 *	The `descriptionn` property provides a simple text description of the data
 *	The `osc_format` property shows the syntax of the OSC address pattern and type tag.
-For more information about OSC, refer to the [specifications](http://opensoundcontrol.org/spec-1_0)
+For more information about OSC, refer to the [specification](http://opensoundcontrol.org/spec-1_0)

 Remember that the OSC format must be in accordance with the program that is responsible to forge the OSC packets and to send send (i.e. the program triggered by the *execute* step in [Request] procedure).

 ### Request procedure

-The Request procedure corresponds to the ability for the
+The Request procedure corresponds to the ability to send the sensor's data to another that have requested it.

 	"request": {
 			"default": {
 				"options": [
-					// some options
+					"$ADDRESS",
+					"$PORT",
+					"$GENERATED_PATCH"
 				],
 				"check": [
 					// some Command objects